Education

 BFA, Southern Methodist University

-Ralph Perkins has choreographed professionally for several regional theaters across the country, as well as Las Vegas venues.
-Among his credits are La Cage Aux Folles, Camelot and 1776 for Goodspeed musicals, South Pacific for The Asolo Repertory Theater and Papermill Playhouse, The Wizard of OZ, Hello Dolly! (nominated for best choreography St. Louis Critics Circle Awards) South Pacific and The King and I for The Muny in St. Louis, and Sweet Charity for The Barrington Stage Company.
-Ralph also choreographed Follies and Sunday in the Park with George (winner of the "Louie" Award for best musical) for The Repertory Theater of St. Louis, as well as Urinetown, the musical and Kiss Me Kate in which he received Kevin Kline Award nominations for outstanding choreography.
+Ralph Perkins has choreographed for several regional theaters across the country, as well as Las Vegas venues.
+Among his credits are La Cage Aux Folles (CT critics circle nominee), Camelot and 1776 for Goodspeed musicals; South Pacific for The Asolo Repertory Theater and Papermill Playhouse; The Wizard of OZ, South Pacific, The King and I, Gypsy, Sweeny Todd, Hello Dolly! (nominated for best choreography St. Louis Critics Circle Awards) as well as a specialty choreographer for Jerome Robbins’ Broadway for The Muny in St. Louis; and Sweet Charity for The Barrington Stage Company.
+Ralph also choreographed Follies (St. Louis Critics’ Awards best musical and nominee) and Sunday in the Park with George (winner of the "Louie" Award for best musical) for The Repertory Theater of St. Louis, as well as Urinetown, the musical and Kiss Me Kate in which he received Kevin Kline Award nominations for outstanding choreography.

 Residing and working in Las Vegas, Nevada for many years, Ralph was choreographer for EFX starring Tommy Tune at the MGM Grand, Tournament of Kings at the Excalibur and he also worked with Siegfried and Roy at The Mirage, to name a few.
 For several years, Ralph choreographed for the annual Golden Rainbow Aids Benefit in Las Vegas.
 His work The Wall received the Toddy Award for best production number, an award voted by the Las Vegas entertainment community.
 Ralph also served as artistic director for Golden Rainbow in 1995.
 That same year he founded The New Works Project Ltd., a contemporary dance company based in Las Vegas.
 He served as artistic director for NWP during its five years of active existence and created over forty contemporary dance works for the company.